NVIDIA/nccl-tests/README.md

   * `-n,--iters <iteration count>` number of iterations.
 Default : 20.
   * `-w,--warmup_iters <warmup iteration count>` number of warmup iterations (not timed).
 Default : 5.
   * `-m,--agg_iters <aggregation count>` number of operations to aggregate together in each iteration.
 Default : 1.
+  * `-M,--multi_iters <multi seprate ncclComm iteration count>` number of operations with seprate ncclComm in each iteration.
+Default : 1.
   * `-a,--average <0/1/2/3>` Report performance as an average across all ranks (MPI=1 only). <0=Rank0,1=Avg,2=Min,3=Max>.
 Default : 1.
 * Test operation
   * `-p,--parallel_init <0/1>` use threads to initialize NCCL in parallel.
 Default : 0.